Bruno Barranco

-Bruno Ignacio Barranco (born 13 March 1997) is an Argentine professional footballer who plays as a centre-forward for Italian Serie D club Stresa Vergante.
+Bruno Ignacio Barranco (born 13 March 1997) is an Argentine professional footballer who plays as a centre-forward for Italian Serie D club Reggina.

 Career

 Ferro Carril Oeste

 Barranco's first senior club became Ferro Carril Oeste in 2016.
 He made his professional debut in a Primera B Nacional fixture on 9 December versus Brown, he was previously an unused substitute a week prior against Atlético Paraná.
 In the following July, Barranco scored his first goals against Atlético Paraná and Guillermo Brown.
 He matched that tally in his second campaign, netting twice across seventeen fixtures.

 In January 2020, Ferro announced Barranco had been loaned to Slovenian Second League side Krško.
 However, the forward didn't officially sign for the club despite featuring and scoring in friendly matches.
 He returned to Argentina in March, prior to filing a freedom of action request against Ferro for lack of payment - the club in turn filed a complaint to the AFA about Barranco's representatives and father.
 He was allowed to leave in July.